SK108045/Load-Balancing-with-NGINX/README.md

 # Load-Balancing-with-NGINX
-## A comprehensive guide to setting up and configuring load balancers using NGINX and Node.js servers.
+## A comprehensive guide to setting up and configuring load balancers using NGINX.

-This project demonstrates various load balancing techniques using Nginx and Node.js servers.
+This project demonstrates various load balancing techniques using **Nginx** and **Node.js servers**.
 ## Table of Contents

 1. [Round Robin Load Balancing](#round-robin-load-balancing)